-All agencies submitting communications activity for approval by the Chair of GCAC through the CAP must provide measurable evaluation criteria that reflects the objectives.
+All agencies submitting communications activity for approval by the Chair of GCAC through Launchpad must provide measurable evaluation criteria that reflects the objectives.

-Departments are required to submit their Evaluation to the CAP within 3 months of the activity concluding.
+Departments are required to submit their Evaluation on Launchpad within 3 months of the activity concluding.

 The Chair of GCAC may, at their discretion, not approve new communications activities if a department has outstanding evaluations beyond the established deadline.
 Evaluation guidelines: